 Ideally, you’ll use TrustedSite badges, or another security provider that offers legitimate, up-to-date, third-party verified trust badges.

-Using trust badges can be a powerful way to build credibility and increase conversions on your website.
+Using trust badges can be a powerful way to build credibility and optimize conversions on your website.

 Applying research-backed findings, with real-life A/B test case study data, you’ve been given the top-five key insights and tangible takeaways you can immediately try and to improve conversions on your site.